Hiro-Setsuya/KwikSap-App/README.md

 - 🎙️ **Real-time Speech-to-Text** — Instantly converts spoken conversations into readable text.
 - 🌐 **English & Filipino Support** — Recognizes speech in both English and Tagalog.
-- 😊 **Emotion Context Detection** — Detects emotional tone (Happy, Sad, Angry, and Neutral) to provide meaningful conversation context.
+- 😊 **Emotion Context Detection** — Detects emotional tone (Happy, Sad, Angry, and Neutral) to provide meaningful conversational context.
 - 🗣️ **Voice Recognition** — Identifies registered speakers for a more personalized communication experience.
 - ♿ **Accessibility-First Interface** — Designed with readability and ease of use for Deaf and hard-of-hearing users.
 - 📱 **Android Optimized** — Smooth performance across a wide range of Android devices.